nmfs-fish-tools/SSMSE/JOSS/paper.md

 one fishing fleet and one survey in both the operating and estimation models.

-Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the “true” natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 $yr^{-1}$ (per year);
+Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 $yr^{-1}$ (per year);
 2) natural mortality at 0.2 $yr^{-1}$ with a spike in natural mortality of 0.3 $yr^{-1}$ every 5 years; and 3) natural mortality at 0.2